ymzuiku/svelte-zero-api/README.md

 ### Use inside SvelteKit load function

-SvelteKit has a module load function, which you can read more about in the ([SvelteKit Documentation](https://kit.svelte.dev/docs#loading)).
+SvelteKit has a module load function, which you can read more about at [SvelteKit Documentation](https://kit.svelte.dev/docs#loading).

 Here, you are given a SvelteKit specific 'fetch' method.
 Simply pass this as a second argument, when making api calls.

-OBS — Currently due to a known issue, these calls cannot be supplied with .success(), .clientError() callbacks.
-You can only await them and get response.
+Other than that, it is just like normal.

 ```ts
 <script context="module">